parallel-web/competitive-analysis-demo/README.md

 - Authenticate
 - Enter a company domain
-- Kickoff a single Parallel `ultra8x` Task API configured with Reddit MCP tool calls.
+- Kickoff a single Parallel `ultra8x` Task configured with Reddit MCP tool calls.
 The complete Task API call is available [here](https://platform.parallel.ai/play?view=outputs&id=tspec_b9b024bc538649ceb3392a9ce13bc83a).
 - Receive a detailed, shareable competitive analysis including Reddit sentiment, market research, investment history, feature parity and more
 - Recursively kick off additional analyses on competitors found
 - Access results in the UI or via a Competitive Analysis MCP Server with competitive analysis in a token-dense markdown format